Timmy-Bergkvist/hiking-sweden/README.md

 - Interactive links: Allows the user to choose between search, notes and contact links.
 - Search: Allows the user to search for different locations to be displayed on the map.
-- Select options: Allows the user to select different category to be displayed.
+- Select options: Allows the user to select different categories to be displayed.
 - Reset button: Allows the user to reset all selections.
 - Notes: Allows the user to write, save and delete notes.
 - Contact form: Allows the user to fill out a form with name, email and description.
-- Map: Allows the user to interact with the map an lock for different locations.
+- Map: Allows the user to interact with the map and look for different locations.
-- Social media button: Allows the user to direct link to social networks.
+- Social media button: Allows the user to be redirected to social media platforms.

 **Features Left to Implement**

 - Host the platform on a server.
 - Implement more features and design.
 - Implement more select options.
+- Implement an edit button in the Notes section.

 ## Technologies Used
 - <a href="https://en.wikipedia.org/wiki/HTML" target="_blank"> Html </a>